 - ALWAYS keep an eye on their personal Reddit page, and check out their karma, borrowing history, and past comments they made.

-- Check out user history, and see whether the person was active in the communities such as /r/drugs or /r/drunk.
+- Check out the user history, and see whether the person was active in the communities such as /r/drugs or /r/drunk.
 I recommend staying clear away from those users, at least when it comes to lending money.

 - Always use PayPal.